 I’ve learned over the past few years that if I ever wanted to stick to a budget, I had to use cash.

 I don’t know what it is about using a debit card that makes me not stick to a budget.
+It’s just so convenient, and easy to use.
+Something just feels so good about swiping your card and not needing anything else to purchase my favorite ice cream.
+Either way, when I use my debit card I forget about how much I’m actually spending, until I look at my expenses at the end of the month.
 Maybe it’s because I need to physically see the cash leave my hand to understand that I only have a little bit left in the month.

 Ok, enough with the metaphors.

 This past week, when my family went to the beach, Robert and I decided on a budget of $300 for the entire week.
 That was to include eating out, groceries, and any souvenirs we wanted.
 Thankfully, we cooked at the beach house or had leftovers most of the week.
 If you want to learn about how we saved so much money on vacation, check it out here.